Child Safety Policies

 Where allegations of abuse concerning children and young people are raised, we will take prompt action to have those involved appropriately referred and investigated.

 Child Safety Documentation

 We have developed a number of documents in response to the Victorian Government’s Betrayal of Trust report and Ministerial Order No. 870 to demonstrate the strong commitment of our school to the care, safety and wellbeing of all students.

-Our school is committed to the CEM policy: Child Protection – Reporting Policy.
+Our school is committed to the MACS policy: PROTECT: Identifying and Responding to Abuse Reporting Obligations.
 This outlines the actions required under the relevant legislation when there is a reasonable belief that a child at our school is in need of protection or a criminal offence has been committed, and provides guidance and procedures on how to make a report.

 We encourage students and their parents to report incidents when they feel unsafe or in need of protection.
 They can report to The Principal, Karen Wilson, the Child Safety Officer, Pattie McCusker or any teacher in the school.
 The Wellbeing email address email@example.com provides a confidential way of initial contact.